ACA (or PPACA) – Patient Protection and Affordable Care Act of 2010

 ADS – Alternate Delivery System (ADS) health services that are more cost-effective than inpatient, acute-care hospitals, such as skilled and intermediary nursing facilities, hospice programs and in-home services.

 AFDC – Aid to Families with Dependent Children (AFDC) is a program administered and funded by Federal and State governments to provide financial assistance to needy families.
 In an average state, more than half (55 percent) of the total cost of AFDC payments are funded by the Federal government.
 The States provide the balance of these payments, manage the program and determine who receives benefits and how much they get.

 AG – The Attorney General (AG) is the chief law officer of a country or state.
-Jim Hood is the Attorney General of the state of Mississippi.
+Lynn Fitch is the Attorney General of the state of Mississippi.

 AL – Assisted Living Waiver

 ALOS – Average Length of Stay (ALOS) in hospitals it is calculated by dividing the sum of inpatient days by the number of patients within the diagnosis-related group category.
 Inpatient days are calculated by subtracting day of admission from day of discharge, so persons entering and leaving a hospital on the same day have a length of stay of zero.

 AMA – The American Medical Association (AMA), is a professional physicians’ organization founded 1847.
 Its goals are to protect the interests of American physicians, advance public health, and support the growth of medical science.
 The AMA investigates alleged cases of medical quackery, engages in medical research on drugs, foods, cosmetics, and other substances, and sponsors health education programs.
 The organization also approves in-hospital doctor training programs; it was largely responsible for the upgrading of American medical education in the early 20th centunry.
 Other functions include monitoring professional ethics and supervising continuing medical education for physicians.